catchpoint/WebPageTest.bulk-tester/README.md

 When a test completes successfully, selected values from the results are extracted and added to the Tests tab.

 Comments, suggestions, improvements etc. welcome.

-If you find this sheet useful, and want to say thanks… feel free to buy me a coffee https://www.buymeacoffee.com/andydavies

 There are brief instructions below but for more detailed one see the Performance Advent Calender post - http://calendar.perfplanet.com/2014/driving-webpagetest-from-a-google-docs-spreadsheet/